pmurphy316/Week-16-Homework-Submission-File-Penetration-Testing-1/class_2_Week_16_Penetration_Testing_1_Homework_SubmissionFile.md

 - Set the source to `demo.testfire.net`.
 - Run the module.

-Is Altoro Mutual vulnerable to XSS:
+Is Altoro Mutual vulnerable to XSS: Yes, one vunerability found.

 ### Step 5: Zenmap

 Your client has asked that you help identify any vulnerabilities with their file-sharing server.
 Using the Metasploitable machine to act as your client's server, complete the following:

-- Command for Zenmap to run a service scan against the Metasploitable machine:
+- Command for Zenmap to run a service scan against the Metasploitable machine: nmap -T4 -F --script ftp-vsftpd-backdoor 192.168.0.10

 - Bonus command to output results into a new text file named `zenmapscan.txt`:

-- Zenmap vulnerability script command:
+- Zenmap vulnerability script command: nmap -T4 -F --script ftp-vsftpd-backdoor 192.168.0.10 > zenmapscan.tx

 - Once you have identified this vulnerability, answer the following questions for your client:
   1. What is the vulnerability: